HenriqueNPinho/FEUP-LBAW/er.md

 Every user within a project receives notifications when: a new member joins the project, a user is promoted/demoted, a task is assigned to him and when an assigned task is completed if the user is a project manager or if he’s assigned to that task.

-The Administrator may browse through projects and read their details.
+The Administrator is the company's representative that is responsible for managing who inside the company gets to use this platform.
+Besides that he can also browse through projects and read their details.

 ---